quavedev/code-challenge/README.md

 - see first and last name together (full name), company name, title, check-in date, and check-out date both using `MM/DD/YYYY, HH:mm` format or `N/A`;
 - check people into the event by clicking the "Check-in {person firstName and lastName}" button;
-- if the user was checked-in over five seconds ago, we want to see a "Check-out {person firstName and lastName}" check-out button .
+- if the user was checked-in over five seconds ago, we want to see a "Check-out {person firstName and lastName}" check-out button.

 Between the event selector and the list of people we want to see a summary like this: